kbilsted/WhitespaceWarrior/README.md

 * Regions `#region` and `#endregion`
 * Newlines around properties (getters, setters) and also reordering of properties so `get` is placed before `set`.

+# Installation

+    > dotnet tool install --global WhiteSpaceWarrior

+Then you can use the command `WhiteSpaceWarrior` in your shell.

+Or visit the releases at https://github.com/kbilsted/WhitespaceWarrior/releases